-However, a large number of quality-trimmed reads (18336 reads in Run1 and 7411 reads in Run2) were discarded in both data sets as their Primer ID represented the number of reads less than three (Figure 3.8).
+A large number of quality-trimmed reads (18336 (14.56%) in Run1 and 7411 (18.27%) of sequence reads in Run2) were discarded in both data sets as their Primer IDs had less than three representative sequence reads (Figure 3.8).
 In Run1, 7542 Primer IDs represented only one sequence and 3030 Primer IDs represented two sequences after demultiplexing step (Figure 3.8).
 The percentage of those Primer IDs representing one or two sequences was on average three times the percentage of Primer IDs representing three or more sequences (Table 3.6).
 Similar result was obtained for Run2.
-This observation correlates with the result publication by (Jabara et al., 2011) who showed that about 30% and 8% (total 38%) of sequences in population were lost as large number of Primer IDs represented only one sequence and two sequences respectively.
-The lost of such a huge number of sequences and/or Primer IDs would mean that the final analysis under represent the true diversity of viral variants (Sheward et al., 2012).
+This observation correlates that of Jabara and colleagues (Jabara et al., 2011) who showed that about 30% and 8% (total 38%) of sequences in population were lost as large number of Primer IDs represented only one sequence and two sequences respectively.
+The loss of such a huge number of sequences and/or Primer IDs would mean that the final analysis under represents the true diversity of viral variants (Sheward et al., 2012).
 However, it was not the Primer ID limitation and Jabara et al were not sure about the reason why the higher number of Primer IDs representing single reads were obtained but it could be the PCR bias in amplification of viral variants in abundance (Storhoff et al., 2004).

-Consensus sequence generation required at least two sequences therefore, the Primer IDs that represent one sequence cannot generate a consensus sequences while Primer IDs that represent two sequences might generate a consensus sequence with large number of ambiguous bases in it as an ambiguous base is added if there was a tie between two bases at a base position.
+Primer IDs that had one representative sequence read cannot generate a consensus sequences while Primer IDs that had two representative sequence reads could generate a consensus sequence but they could have large number of ambiguous bases in it as an ambiguous base is added if there was a tie between two bases at many base positions.
 This was the reason that the minimum number of sequences for consensus generation should be three.

 The consensus sequences generated from Primer IDs representing three or more sequences showed that the highest number of sequences did not produce the highest number of consensus sequences.
 It was because there was a wide difference in the number of sequences represented by each Primer ID (Figure 3.4 – 3.7).